crabbo-rave/leandiscord-weekly/Week 1/README.md

 ## Programming Question:

-Given a list of natural numbers, find the sublist of consecutive numbers and return the sum of them.
+Given a list of natural numbers, find the longest sublist of consecutive numbers and return the sum of them.
 If there are none, return an empty list.

 ### Easier version: